iobeam/iobeam/README.md

     $ go get github.com/iobeam/iobeam

-Note: A dot directory, `.iobeam`, is created under your user's home directory to store state such as user and project tokens which authenticate you to the iobeam cloud.
+Note: On first run, a dot directory, `.iobeam`, is created in your home directory to store state such as user and project tokens which authenticate you to the iobeam cloud.